Emit07/xea/README.md

 * [ ] add a config command to allow and disable certain commands
 * [ ] add role on join command
 * [ ] add self role command

+## Update log

+3/8/2021 - Version 0.2.0 beta has been released!
+Code has been documented.